Problem Solving in Paediatric Palliative Care

 Enrol on this course

 |11 March 2024||In person.
 11 March, 8 April, 13 May, 10 June 2024|

 Who it’s for

-The course is open to physicians, nurses, psychologists, therapists and other professionals working with children.
-Those interested in end-of-life/palliative care and those with a commitment to implementation and dissemination of paediatric end-of-life/palliative care education within your institution or organisation.
+It is also suitable if you are interested in end-of-life/palliative care or have a commitment to implementation and dissemination of paediatric end-of-life/palliative care education within your institution or organisation.

 What you’ll learn